burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 C++ 1998 and C++2003 use the C89 preprocessor, although the C language also has evolved: Tradition C, C89, C95, C99, C11, and C17.
 For a detailed description of the C preprocessor, please read Chapter 3 in ([2]).

+The C preprocessor commands start with "#" symbol in the source code and it has some aspects.
+The C language allows any number of whitespace before and after "#" symbol.
+If the line contains only "#" this is an empty preprocessor command and it is ignored.
+This is what is called a "null directive" in C preprocessor lingvo.
+The C preprocessor can generate in principle invalid program

+If C macro expands and generates text which by itself will be a macro command, this last macro command will not be treated as a preprocessor macro definition.

+In function define a macro like `#define sum(x,y) ((x)+(y))` it should be not a whitespace between "m" and "(".
+Functions like macros may have zero parameters.

+There is no requirement that all arguments should be used in the body of the macros.
 Preprocessor macro extensions in C and C++ have the following important properties.
 Once an extension replaces a macro call, the macro call search process starts from the beginning of the expanded extension for further replacement.

-During this process, macros referenced in their expansion are not re-expanded, and that preprocessor macro extension does not lead to infinite recursion.
+However, during this process, macros referenced in their expansion are not re-expanded, and that preprocessor macro extension does not lead to infinite recursion.
 Example:
 ```cpp
 #define sqrt(x) (x<0 ? sqrt(x) : sqrt(-x))
 ```